Skip to content

 CostHigh upfront; potential long-term savingsLower upfront; recurring subscription fees

-ControlFull control over features & dataLimited control; dependent on vendor
+ControlFull control over features & dataLimited control; you're at the vendor's mercy

-MaintenanceRequires ongoing maintenance & updatesVendor handles maintenance & updates
+MaintenanceRequires ongoing maintenance & updatesVendor handles it; you lose visibility

-IntegrationCan be complex; requires custom integrationEasier; often pre-built integrations
+IntegrationCan be complex; requires custom workEasier; usually pre-built connectors

-ScalabilityHighly scalable; built for specific needsScalability depends on vendor & plan
+ScalabilityHighly scalable; built for your growthScalability depends on the vendor's roadmap

-Key Insight: Building custom software offers greater control and customization, while buying off-the-shelf software provides faster deployment and lower upfront costs.
-The best choice depends on your specific business priorities.
+Key insight: Building custom software gives you control and fit.
+Buying off-the-shelf gives you speed and lower upfront cost.
+The best choice depends on what actually matters to your business.

 Real-World Use Cases: Build vs Buy in Action